• About

 add the shredded chicken and frozen green peas.

-Once the chicken and vegetables are ready, add them to the bechamel sauce.
-Cover and simmer for 5 to 10 minutes on medium heat or until the vegetables are tender.
-Serve with some mashed potatoes or in a bread bowl.
-I also like this chunky chicken pot pie soup with some toasted sourdough bread and salted butter.
+Add the chicken and vegetables to the bechamel sauce.
+Cover and simmer on medium heat for 5 to 10 minutes until the vegetables are tender.

 crustless chunky chicken pot pie